AmitGoenka/nyTimes/README.md

 The following **additional** features are implemented:

-* [ ] On re-selection of filters in the same session, transferring the user's previous filter selection from the articles search screen to the filter screen so that user does not have do it all over again!
+* [x] On re-selection of filters in the same session, transferring the user's previous filter selection from the articles search screen to the filter screen so that user does not have do it all over again!
+* [x] Fixed some weird date handling into and from the date picker fragment!

 ## Video Walkthrough